hschott/ready-websocket-plugin/README.md

 **Timeout**

-The test step will fail if a connection to websocket server is not established and that message could not be send to the server within a specified period.
+The test step will fail if a connection to websocket server is not established and that message could not be sent to the server within a specified period.

 ### Receive Websocket Message

-This test step waits until a message is received from the websocket server and optionaly asserts the message.
+This test step waits until a message is received from the websocket server and optionally asserts the message.

 <img width="629" alt="receive message" src="https://cloud.githubusercontent.com/assets/4548589/11326134/30e4175e-9161-11e5-9192-7b2420222714.png">